8 truck driver trip planning tips

 8. Update your ETA throughout the day

 If you know you are ahead of or behind schedule, it is vital to communicate with your driver team leader (DTL) about any time adjustments that need to be communicated to the customer via Schneider Customer Service.
+Always find a safe a legal place to park your truck before calling your leader.

 If you are ahead of your original schedule and update your estimated-time-of-arrival (ETA), your next-available-time (NAT) will also need to be updated.
 Keeping you NAT updated could mean getting another load that day, resulting in more miles and more money for you!